Blocksize-Capital-GmbH/Quant-VM---Crypto-Arbitrage-Software/README.md

 To check whether the image is in the system, please, use `docker images`.

 ### Prometheus
+Docker image for Prometheus server is created using command executed from project root `cd prometheus; docker build .; cd ..`.
+The base image is *prom/prometheus* that is downloaded automatically.
+THe Prometheus configuration is located in **prometheus/prometheus.yml**.
-Image for Prometheus server is *prom/prometheus* that exposes port 9090.
+Finally, for correct operation the image exposes port 9090.

 ### Arbitrage algorithm and supplementary services
 Arbitrage algorithm and supplementary services use image that can be created from *Dockerfile* contained in the project with base image *python:3.9-slim-buster* with Python 3.9.